SheekhaJ/SheekhaJ.github.io/about.md

   - **Graduate Teaching Assistant** - CS-561 - Software Engineering Methods
 * [**Cognizant Technology Solutions**](https://www.cognizant.com/) - [2014 - 2018]
   - **Software Development Engineer in Test**
-    + Alexa Automation Framework Development - Saved 68% of human working days by developing TestNG based framework to automate testing of banking skill on Amazon Alexa.
+    + Saved 68% of human working days by developing TestNG based framework to automate testing of banking skill on Amazon Alexa.
     + Delivered training on Java, web & mobile automation testing using Selenium Web Driver, Appium & Perfecto for a team of 15 resources.
     + Led, mentored, performed code-review for a team of 3 resources interviewed out of 15 resources trained to perform for web & mobile automation testing.
   - **DevOps Engineer**